Rijn-Schelde-Verolme: Parliamentary Inquiry RSV

 Almost immediately after the automatic stay at RSV multiple parties in the House of Representatives wanted to hold a Parliamentary Inquiry.
 This was a special tool that the house had not used since 1887, except to investigate the role of the government in World War II.
 A Parliamentary Inquiry allowed the house to summon witnesses, and to hear them under oath.
 The Ondernemingsraad (workers council) of Verolme Botlek (which had not become ROS) was the first to call for this inquiry.
-The Parliamentary Inquiry RSV would last for 1.5 year and was probably the most famous political affair in the Netherlands after World War II.
+The Parliamentary Inquiry RSV lasted for 1.5 years and was probably the most famous political affair in the Netherlands after World War II.

 Successor companies

-De Schelde would survive the liquidation, and still exists as Damen Schelde Naval Shipbuilding.
-RDM survived as the state owned RDM Nederland BV, which was sold in 1991, and ended its activities a few years later.
+De Schelde would survive the liquidation and still exist as Damen Schelde Naval Shipbuilding.
+RDM survived as the state-owned RDM Nederland BV, which was sold in 1991, and ended its activities a few years later.
 Wilton-Fijenoord would survive the dissolution, and have some good years till it was closed in 1998.
-VDSM Rozenburg survived as repair company Verolme Botlek BV, became Keppel Verolme in 2002, and became Damen Verolme Rotterdam 2017.
+VDSM Rozenburg survived as repair company Verolme Botlek BV, became Keppel Verolme in 2002, and became Damen Verolme Rotterdam in 2017.